Najmul-Huda70/Problem-Solve/README.md

 Over the past year, I have worked on improving my programming skills and solving problems across various topics.

-Academic and Programming Journey
-Subjects Studied in the First Year
+Academic and Programming Journey Subjects Studied in the First Year Programming Languages:
-Programming Languages:

-Basic C Programming
-Basic C++ Programming
-Data Structures and Algorithms:
+Basic C Programming Basic C++ Programming Data Structures and Algorithms:

-Basic Data Structures (e.g., arrays, stacks, queues, linked lists) Graph Theory (basics and applications)
+*** Basic Data Structures (e.g., arrays, stacks, queues, linked lists)
+*** Graph Theory (basics and applications)
-Tree Structures (including Segment Trees)
+*** Tree Structures (including Segment Trees)
-Mathematics and Theoretical Concepts:
+*** Mathematics and Theoretical Concepts: (  Number Theory , Basic Math)

-Number Theory
-Basic Math

 Problem-Solving Highlights
 Solved over 700+ problems on various online judges within the first year.

 Topics covered include:

-Sorting and Searching
+* Sorting and Searching
-Dynamic Programming
+*  Dynamic Programming
-Graph Traversals
+* Graph Traversals
-Mathematical and Logical Problems
+* Mathematical and Logical Problems

 Repository Purpose
 This repository serves as a public archive of all the problems I have solved during this time.
 It is structured to organize solutions by  weeks, making it easier to navigate and review the work.

 Repository Structure